pearlchen/getting-started-guides/connectivity/wifi/connect.md

   **Get a "configure_edison: not found" message?**

   You need to update your Edison firmware.
-Refer to Flash Edison Firmware Manually for instructions.
+Refer to [Flash Firmware Manually](/flash_firmware/manually.md) for instructions.

   Or, if you are using Windows 64-bit, a streamlined firmware flashing process is included with the Windows 64-bit integrated installer.
-Refer to Set Up Your Computer - Windows (64-bit integrated installer).
+Refer to [Set Up Your Computer - Windows (64-bit integrated installer)](/computer_setup/windows/64bit_integrated_installer.md).

   ---

-1. If you are asked if you want to set up the wifi, type "**Y**" and press Enter.
+3. If you are asked if you want to set up the wifi, type "**Y**" and press Enter.
 (This prompt will occur on older Intel® Edison firmware only.)

-1. The Intel® Edison will scan for Wi-Fi networks and display a list of available networks when finished.
+4. The Intel® Edison will scan for Wi-Fi networks and display a list of available networks when finished.

   ![A list of Wi-Fi networks](images/list_of_networks.png)

   If you do not see any networks, but you know they exist, try re-scanning by entering "0", or repeat steps 2-3.

-1. Locate the network you would like to connect to in the list and enter the **corresponding number** in the prompt.
+5. Locate the network you would like to connect to in the list and enter the **corresponding number** in the prompt.
 Press Enter.

   To confirm your entry, type "**Y**" and press Enter.